 Some interesting history…

-The renowned poet laureate Cecil Day–Lewis, father of actor Daniel Day–Lewis, was born in the garden wing of the house in 1904, and on a return visit in the 1960’s penned the poem The House Where I Was Born here.
+The renowned poet laureate Cecil Day–Lewis, father of actor Daniel Day–Lewis, was born in one of the side-bedrooms in the main house in 1904, and on a return visit in the 1960’s penned the poem The House Where I Was Born here.